faytey/JigIt/jigit/dojo-starter/README.md

 sozo build

 # Migrate the example
-sozo migrate apply
+sozo migrate

 # Start Torii
+# Replace <WORLD_ADDRESS> with the address of the deployed world from the previous step
-torii --world 0x5d475a9221f6cbf1a016b12400a01b9a89935069aecd57e9876fcb2a7bb29da --allowed-origins "*"
+torii --world <WORLD_ADDRESS> --allowed-origins "*"
 ```

 ---

 ## Contribution

-This starter project is a constant work in progress and contributions are greatly appreciated!

 1. **Report a Bug**